 Do the narratives of Jesus' birth contradict each other?

-There would not have been enough time between Jesus' circumcision and dedication at the temple for a trip to Egypt.
-Jewish Law required that a male be circumcised on the eighth day after birth.
-When a male child was born the mother's time of purifying lasted an additional thirty-three days.
-Then she was to bring the son to the temple and present him to the priest (Leviticus 12:2–8).
-Thirty-three days would not have given Mary and Joseph enough time to go to Egypt and back.
+Regarding the flight to Egypt, there would not have been enough time for a trip to Egypt between Jesus' circumcision (on the eighth day) and his dedication at the temple thirty-three days later (time for Mary's purification).
 However, they could have very plausibly gone to Egypt after they'd seen Simeon and Anna at the temple.
 It says in Luke, "when they had performed everything according to the Law of the Lord, they returned into Galilee, to their own town of Nazareth" (Luke 2:39).
 But this does not require that they returned to Nazareth immediately after.
 They could easily have gone to Egypt before they returned to Nazareth.
 Luke is giving a summary statement whereas Matthew describes an interim event.
+A timeline of events following Jesus' birth follows:

 1. Jesus is born in Bethlehem.